What is

 |

-Upon acceptance into the QI, the administrator will attend a 1-hour orientation training and 1-hour reflection.
+Upon acceptance into the QI, the administrator or educator will participate in a 1-hour orientation and a 1-hour reflection.

 |